 What is the current REST surcharge?

-The Arizona Corporation Commission has approved a REST surcharge of less than two cents per kilowatt-hour (kWh) for 2018.
+The Arizona Corporation Commission has approved a REST surcharge of less than two cents per kilowatt-hour (kWh).
 The commission also approved caps that limit the amount customers pay each month for this usage-based fee.

 For residential customers, the monthly cap is $4.90.
-For small commercial customers, the monthly cap is $60.
-For medium-size commercial customers, the monthly cap is $190.
-For large commercial customers, the monthly cap is $350.
+For small commercial customers, the monthly cap is $45, for medium commercial customers the monthly cap is $190, and for large commercial customers, the monthly cap is $.

 How is the REST surcharge calculated for customers with renewable power systems?